Vertex links and the Grushko decomposition: Introduction

 The Grushko decomposition theorem \cite{grushko} states that a finitely generated group is a free product of finitely many freely indecomposable non-free groups and a finite rank free group.
 This decomposition is unique in the sense that the freely indecomposable groups appearing in this decomposition are unique up to reordering and conjugation, and the rank of the free group is invariant.

 Given a finitely presented group, there is no algorithm in general to compute its Grushko decomposition.
-In this article we develop such an algorithm, with polynomial time-complexity, for a special class of groups.
-A typical example of the groups that we deal with is the amalgamated product of two free groups over cyclic subgroups.
-The groups in question appear as fundamental groups of compact nonpositively curved square complexes that we call \emph{tubular graphs of graphs}.
-A tubular graph of graphs (see \cref{defn_tubular_graph_graphs} for the precise definition) is a nonpositively curved square complex obtained by attaching finitely many tubes (a \emph{tube} is the Cartesian product of a circle and the unit interval) to a finite collection of finite graphs.
+Even when algorithms do exist, they are often not tractable.
+In this article, we develop an algorithm, with polynomial time complexity, to compute the Grushko decomposition of fundamental groups of graphs of free groups with cyclic edge groups (see \cref{thm_grushko_general_intro}).

+Our algorithm is obtained as a consequence of \cref{cor_grushko_intro}, which gives an algorithm to obtain the Grushko decomposition of fundamental groups of compact nonpositively curved square complexes that we call \emph{tubular graphs of graphs}.
+A tubular graph of graphs (see \cref{defn_tubular_graph_graphs} for the precise definition) is a square complex obtained by attaching finitely many tubes (a \emph{tube} is the Cartesian product of a circle and the unit interval) to a finite collection of finite graphs.
 Tubular graphs of graphs are thus nonpositively curved $\VH$-complexes (in the sense of Wise \cite{wisephd}) in which vertical hyperplanes are homeomorphic to circles (see \cref{section_setup}).

-In \cite{stallings_whitehead_graphs}, Stallings developed an algorithm that takes a free group and finitely many cyclic subgroups as input and decides whether or not the free group splits freely relative to the cyclic subgroups.
+In \cite{stallings_whitehead_graphs}, Stallings built on work by Whitehead \cite{whitehead} and developed an algorithm that takes a free group and finitely many cyclic subgroups as input and decides whether or not the free group splits freely relative to the cyclic subgroups.
 We use the machinery of tubular graphs of graphs in this article to develop an alternative algorithm.

-In fact, we also obtain an analogue for tubular graphs of graphs of a result of Jaco \cite{jaco_free_product} in 3-manifold theory which states that if the fundamental group of a 3-manifold splits as a free product, then each free factor is istelf the fundamental group of a 3-manifold.
+In fact, we also obtain an analogue for tubular graphs of graphs of a result by Jaco \cite{jaco_free_product} in 3-manifold theory which states that if the fundamental group of a 3-manifold splits as a free product, then each free factor is itself the fundamental group of a 3-manifold.

 Our approach is geometric and in fact we are more interested in nonpositively curved square complexes than groups.
 We show how to construct the Grushko decomposition by cutting along contractible subspaces of tubular graphs of graphs which induce free splittings.